-“There is an unanswered need in the Haredi community, especially for mid-life women with many children.
-I am giving these women hope and helping them break away from their destinies without alienating them from their families and their community.”
+“There was a need in the Haredi community, especially for women with many children.
+I wanted to give them hope and help them break away from their traditional paths without alienating them from their families and their community.”

-Like many Haredi women, Chavy comes from a big family.
-She is the third of 12 siblings.
-Like most Haredi families, her father worked, while her mother was tasked with raising the family.
-In many Haredi families men devote their lives to religious practice, which implies women having the responsibility of generating some income and nurturing the family.
-This makes it very difficult for most women to get an education beyond high school.
-For Haredi women who aspire to work, the alternatives are low-paying jobs within their community, mostly as teachers.
+There, gender roles are quite old-fashioned, in many Haredi families men devote their lives to religious practice, so women are often left with the responsibility of not only having the family but providing for them as well.
+An additional problem is that women are often denied the chance to get an education beyond high school.
+For Haredi women who aspire to work, the options are low-paying jobs within their community, mostly as teachers.

-“I remember the immense feeling of achievement when I received the subsidy check from the municipality.
-I did not believe anyone would listen to me.
-This was my first meaningful experience with entrepreneurship.”
+“I remember the immense feeling of achievement when I received the cheque.
+I could not believe they had actually listened to me and accepted my idea.
+It was my first meaningful experience of entrepreneurship.”

-However Chavy was brought up to believe that job stability is not something to gamble with.
+Chavy was brought up to believe that job stability is not something to gamble with.
 She completed the Haredi school system and went on to be a teacher, working with children with special needs.
-She took on this role while also juggling a position as project director in a support organization for victims of terror.
-This then led her to become the municipal official charged with monitoring school attendance.
+She took on this role while also juggling a position as project director in a support organisation for victims of terror.
+She then become the municipal official charged with monitoring school attendance.

-“I organised and marketed the project I had initiated within this college as their employee.
-I worked in the evenings out of my home, after having completed a full workday at my day job.
+As well as a busy professional life, in her spare time, she organized parent groups, community events for women, and even a Berlitz English course.
+Her entrepreneurial spirit was alive and well but Chavy worried that without a safety net of her job she could not afford to start her own business.
+At least this was her perception.
+However she soon had an idea.
+“I approached the college I worked for and shared my idea of hosting graduate studies for religious women, after hours.
+I organised and marketed the project.
+I worked in the evenings at home, after completing a full workday at my day job.
 I reached out to my email contacts and my main marketing platform was my cell phone.
 When I reached two parallel groups of 80 women each, I took the leap and established my business.”